About the Residency Program

 The Neurology residency program at Upstate Medical University is accredited by the ACGME on a 5-year cycle, the maximal cycle length awarded by the ACGME prior to its conversion to the Next Accreditation System.

-Upstate's 22 full-time Neurology faculty members subspecialize in:
+Upstate's Neurology faculty members subspecialize in:

-Residents rotate to two major hospitals in Central New YorkUpstate University Hospital and Syracuse VA medical center.
+Residents rotate to two major hospitals in Central New York Upstate University Hospital and Syracuse VA medical center.
 Both have large patient referral base with interesting and diverse pathology.
-University Hospital is a New York State Designated Upstate Stroke Center (AHA Gold Plus Award 2012), Level 4 Epilepsy Center and Upstate Level I Trauma Center.
+University Hospital is a New York State Designated Upstate Stroke Center and the Region's FIRST Level 1 Comprehensive Stroke Center (AHA Gold Plus Award), Level 4 Epilepsy Center and Upstate is a Level I Trauma Center.

-Inpatient services at Upstate University Hospital include a dedicated Neuro-ICU service, staffed by Neuro-ICU trained Neurologists and medical intensivists.
+Inpatient services at Upstate University Hospital include a dedicated Neuro-ICU service, staffed by Neuro-ICU trained Neurologists and Neurosurgeons.
 We also have a dedicated stroke service, a general neurology/consult service and a pediatric neurology service.
 The busy neuro-intensive care unit, inpatient epilepsy monitoring unit and neuro-intervention program offer residents unique clinical experience in managing common and challenging neurologic conditions.